Key Differences: Standard vs. Itemized Deduction

 Itemized Deduction

-On the other hand, itemized deductions allow taxpayers to list out specific expenses they incurred throughout the year.
-These expenses can include medical expenses, state and local taxes paid, mortgage interest, and charitable contributions.
+On the other hand, itemized deductions allow taxpayers to list specific expenses they incurred throughout the year.
+These include medical expenses, state and local taxes paid, mortgage interest, and charitable contributions.

 Pros and Cons